 If that’s not enough there are trips out to the Grand Canyon where you can not only fly over the canyon but also fly in and land for Champagne picnics at sunset.
 These really are once in lifetime memories!

 No one comes to Vegas to go to stuffy museums.
-The people in charge know this however so Vegas museums are quite different from what you get in most cities, and well worth your time.
-There is only so long you can sit by a pool?
+The people in charge know this, however, so Vegas museums are quite different from what you get in most cities, and well worth your time.
+There is only so long you can sit by a pool, right?

 Vegas has been through a lot of change and this museum houses a lot of the history that would have otherwise been condemned to the scrap pile.

 An incredibly grizzly experience and only for a certain type of person.
 This exhibit could easily offend or shock mainly people.
-But for those with a strong constitution and an equally strong sense of curiosity this a remarkable exhibit featuring actual preserved human bodies.
+But for those with a strong constitution and an equally strong sense of curiosity, this is a remarkable exhibit featuring actual preserved human bodies.

 No one really tells you why there is a Titanic exhibit in the middle of the desert in Las Vegas, We would but we really don’t know.
 But there is and it’s well worth checking out.
 Learn the history and see actual items recovered from the Titanic.

 There is also an array of animal attractions on offer, we can’t quite go as far as to say they are a Zoo but you get the idea.
 There is a Shark Tank and Aquarium, snd the Natural history Museum for some less active creatures!